History of Berliner FC Dynamo (1978–1989): Controversy, complaints and sanctions (1985–1986)

+Former East German referee Bernd Heynemann has testified that he was once greeted in person by Erich Mielke in the locker room at the Friedrich-Ludwig-Jahn-Sportpark before refereeing a match of BFC Dynamo.
+In a statesmanlike manner, Mielke said: "Welcome to the capital of the GDR.
+As football champions, BFC also welcomes the referees and looks forward to high-quality officiating."
+At an event organized by the Federal Foundation for the Reappraisal of the SED Dictatorship in 2015, Heynemann also recounted that, after BFC Dynamo had suffereded a defeat, he experienced "all referees were summoned" and told that "something like that must not happen again."
+However, in an interview with the Leipziger Volkszeitung in 2017, Heynemmann concluded: "The BFC is not ten times champions because the referees only whistled for Dynamo.
+They were already strong as a bear".
+When BFC Dynamo, in 2004 and 2005, sought recognition for its East German titles in the form of the right to wear three championship stars on its shirts, Heynemann expressed his support for recognition of all East German titles.

-South African-British author Simon Kuper writes in his book "Football Against the Enemy" that "Dynamo won lots of matches with penalties in the 95th minute".
+However, in his interview with the Leipziger Volkszeitung in 2017, former referee Bernd Heynemann added: "But if the score was 1-1 or 2-2 just before the final whistle, six minutes of extra time were added."
+In his book Football Against the Enemy, South African-British author Simon Kuper even claims that: "Dynamo won lots of matches with penalties in the 95th minute."
 However, Kuper provides no statistics to support his claim.
-German author Steffen Karas calculates in his Book "66 Jahre BFC Dynamo - Auswärts mit 'nem Bus" that it was actually twice as common for opposing teams to score a match-deciding goal in the 86th minute or later in their wins or draws against BFC Dynamo, during the ten seasons when BFC Dynamo won the DDR-Oberliga than it was for BFC Dynamo in its wins or draws during the same period.
+In his book "66 Jahre BFC Dynamo - Auswärts mit 'nem Bus", German author Steffen Karas calculates how common it was for BFC Dynamo to score a match-deciding goal in the final minutes or in overtime during its ten championship years.
+Karas calculates it was actually twice as common for opposing teams to score a match-deciding goal in the 86th minute or later in their wins or draws against BFC Dynamo during the ten seasons when BFC Dynamo won the DDR-Oberliga, than it was for BFC Dynamo in its wins or draws during the same period.
 Karas claims that BFC Dynamo only scored nine match-deciding goals in the 86th minute or later, in the 218 matches it won or drew during its ten championship years.
-Only one of those goals came from a penalty.
+And only one of those goals came from a penalty.
 That penalty was the controversial penalty against 1.
 FC Lokomotive Leipzig in the 1985-86 DDR-Oberliga on 22 March 1986, which was later proven to be correct.